TanmoySG/wunderDB/documentation/README.md

 ### Privilege Category

 In wunderDb privileges are categorized based on their scope.

-- GlobalPrivilege : Some privileges don't need an associated resource, they have global scoped, that is, wdb doesn't check if the privilege is granted on a resource or not.
+- Global Privilege : Some privileges don't need an associated resource, they have global scoped, that is, wdb doesn't check if the privilege is granted on a resource or not.
 Example: the `listRole` privilege is a global privilege, when a user runs the query for listing roles, wdb only checks if the associated privilege is granted on the user or not.
-- DatabasePrivilege : A Database Privilege is scoped to specific databases.
-While checking if the user has the access to the action, wunderDb also checks if the privilege is granted on the
+- Database Privilege : A Database Privilege is scoped to specific databases.
+While checking if the user has the access to the action, wunderDb also checks if the privilege is granted on the target database.
+A role granted on a specific Database would only allow access to that database while blocking access for others.
+- Collection Privileges :  A Collection Privilege is scoped to specific collections of a specific databae.
+While checking if the user has the access to the action, wunderDb also checks if the privilege is granted on the target collection.
+A role granted on a specific collection would only allow access to that collecttion while blocking access for others.

 ### Resources